fandepi/project2/project2.md

 ---

-WWF research shows the average person consumes 2,000 tiny pieces of plastic a week.
-That's like eating a VISA card(5 grams) a week or eating a plastic hangers(21 grams) a month.
-We get a sense of the seriousness of the problem from an article in Chinadaily, and we improve the information visualization of the three pictures in this article.
-We aim to help people visually realize the importance of limiting the use of plastic tableware and reducing the amount of plastic discarded.
+Research by the World Wildlife Fund shows that the average person consumes 2,000 pieces of plastic a week.
+It's like eating a VISA card a week (5 grams) or a plastic hanger a month (21 grams).

+We chose three diagrams related to this issue as our project materials for information visualization.
+This article describes how we analyzed the visual patterns of these graphs according to the visualization principles and improved the visualization.
+On the one hand, this helps us deepen our understanding of the concept of visualization.
+On the other hand, these improvements help people visually recognize the importance of limiting the use of plastic tableware and reducing the amount of plastic thrown away.

 ---